AlexTuring010/e-shop/README.md

 - **Product Display**: Browse available products, view product details.
 - **Shopping Cart**: Add products to a shopping cart, modify quantities, and proceed to checkout.
 - **Order Management**: Place orders and view order history.

-## 🔄 Modifications and Additions

-Throughout the project, I experimented with additional features and changes to the original tutorial content.
-Some of these include:
-- *[Describe any additional features, styling changes, or customizations you added]*

 ## 📦 Installation and Setup